 - 2010 Lightning Talks

-Organized by Alan Glennon, the brave cast of inspirational speakers presenting to a standing-room-only crowd included:
+Organized by Alan Glennon, the brave cast of inspirational speakers presenting to a standing room–only crowd on March 10 included:

 - Rick Church: Marine Transportation: OOPS